 Figure 7 Scatters of feature embedding

-According to the above analysis, in an intuitive way, it can be seen that the proposed RFA achieves the best performance on information fusion, RA and SAE that also employ the encoder-decoder architecture achieve the slightly inferior results, while 3 other statistical-based methods, i.e., PCA, KPCA, and ICA, do not obtain the quite satisfied results.
+According to the above analysis, in an intuitive way, it can be seen that the proposed RFA achieves the best performance on information fusion, RA and SAE that also employ the encoder-decoder architecture achieve slightly inferior results, while 3 other statistical-based methods, i.e., PCA, KPCA, and ICA, do not obtain the quite satisfied results.
 Especially for the ICA-based information fusion, its 3d scatter points present the obvious aliasing.

 The above 3d scatter demonstrated the superiority of our proposed RFA for information fusion preliminarily.
 Furthermore, in order to compare the performance of the methods more comprehensively, we apply three typical distance functions, i.e. Mahalanobis distance [44], Euclidean distance [45], and standardized Euclidean distance [45], to convert these 3d feature embeddings into 1d health indicators (HIs).
 Specifically, the health indicator is defined as the distance between the testing feature embeddings and the normal ones: